How to Get an Autism Diagnosis

 What if I’m seeking a diagnosis as an adult?

-It may be slightly more challenging for a healthcare professional to diagnose you with ASD without this information, but it is not impossible.
+It may be slightly more challenging for a healthcare professional to diagnose you with Autism without this information, but it is not impossible.
 Your healthcare team may also assess your behaviors, thoughts and emotions as an adult to form an official diagnosis.

 Step 3: Moving towards a diagnosis